 There has been a lot written in the last few years about the suitability of removing statues for the crimes of the persons they depict.
 The statues of Cecil Rhodes.
 For the crimes of colonial theft and racism.
 The statue of Gandhi in Ghana.
 Because he believed black people are inferior.
 The statues of King Leopold II of Belgium.
 For the crimes of murder, torture and slavery of nearly 15 million people in Congo.
 Statues of so many Americans ‘heroes’ known and celebrated for their racist ideologies.

 Let us face it, the removal of statues commemorating historical events and people has always been a part of our social landscape.
-Both the putting up and pulling down of historical signs are historical.
+Both the putting up and pulling down of historical signs are historical and political.
 That is nothing new.

 Personally, I am a bit ambivalent about statues.
 Whether they stay up or get pulled down does not really affect the price of gaari in the market.
 However, I am slightly irritated by the supposedly rational arguments against pulling down statues.
 So I am going to examine a few of them.
 I will ignore the more hysterical and ridiculous ones.